asdyxcyxc/FULLSHADE.github.io/_posts/2020-02-08-HEVD_null-pointer.md

 **Exploitation on a 64-bit system**

-If you try and exploit this on a 64-bit system, you will run into a `NtAllocateVirtualMemory` problem which is denying memory allocation to a control if the `BaseAddress` is below 0x1000.
+If you try and exploit this on a 64-bit system, you will run into a `NtAllocateVirtualMemory` problem which is denying memory allocation to control if the `BaseAddress` is below 0x1000.
 This can be shown via a `STATUS_INVALID_PARAMETER_2` status error.